GuiMarion/MultimodelEmbedding/README.md

 There is 4 functions to code.

   - computeDistance() -> 5min
+    compute distance between a 3D value and the mean pixel of the matrix, it's juste a 3D Euclidean distance.

-  - getSubQuares() -> 10-20min
+  - getSubSquares() -> 10-20min
+    construct small images from a big one by croping squares from the original matrix.

   - constructDataBase() -> 10-15min
+    list files from a directory and apply the getSubSquares function.

-  - sortImages() -> 10min
+  - sortImages() -> 10-20min
+    from a set of images, find the closest point for each image, then save the image into the good folder.

   As a lot of helper functions are already coded, this functions should be very easy to implement, don't forget to use the existing functions!
-Don't hesitate to take a look at google (stackoverflow if a very good website!) if there somethin you don't know how to do, listing files in a directory for exemple.
+If there somethin you don't know how to do (listing files from a directory for exemple), don't hesitate to take a look at google (stackoverflow if a very good website!).

-  All the functions you need to code are pre-declared and there is a #### TODO #### where you shold put the code.
+  All the functions you need to code are pre-declared and there is a #### TODO #### where you should put the code.

 ## Exemples